ibpdas/ValueLine/README.md

 - what will unlock value now, next and later
 - where meaningful progress is happening even when outcomes lag
 - which constraints, decisions and dependencies matter most
-- why strengthening foundational enablers is essential for sustainable impa
+- why strengthening foundational enablers is essential for sustainable impact

 ### Caveat – scope and boundaries